HEIGVD-Course-DAI/dai-lab-http-infrastructure/README.md

 Step 3: HTTP API server
 -----------------------

-This step requires a more work.
+This step requires more work.
 The goal is to build a HTTP API with Javalin.
 You can implement any API of your choice, such as:

 - an API to manage a list of quotes of the day
 - an API to manage a list of TODO items